cdeck3r/psadify/README.md

 #### Run Tests

 Use the dockerized dev system below.
-From bash console within the container
+Run the following commands from the bash console within the container

 ```bash
 # cd /PSADify
 # python3 -m pytest
 ```

-#### Dev system
+#### Dev System

 **Setup:** Start in project's root dir and create a `.env` file with the content shown below.
 ```